alipman88/alipman88.github.io/readme.txt

 hometown
 location
 gender
-email
 timezone
 locale
 verified
 updated_time

-Certain additional information, such as language, religion and work can be requested by adding additional permissions to the scope section of the FB.login() function, in script.js.
+Certain additional information, such as email, language, religion and work can be requested by adding additional permissions to the scope section of the FB.login() function, in script.js.
 (Currently set to "email".)

 For more info on permissions and available user data, refer to: https://developers.facebook.com/docs/reference/api/user/